Course code: MULT-UB.0275.60

 - Basic statistics: Mean, median, mode, variance, standard deviation, covariance, correlation

-- Economics and market design: Double auction markets, sealed bid auctions, private value versus common value auctions, public goods auctions, moral hazard and adverse selection.
+- Economics and market design: Double auction markets, sealed-bid auctions, private value versus common value auctions, public goods auctions, moral hazard, and adverse selection.
 This topic is taught via in-class market simulations rather than traditional theory.

 - As a high school student, summer must be fun and educational.
 You will find the course fun if you like working with numbers; otherwise, you will struggle with this course.
-If you liked algebra in school, you will enjoy this course.
+If you liked algebra in school, you would enjoy this course.
 However, the course does NOT require advanced algebra, calculus, geometry, or trigonometry.